grotlover2/Big-Pal-Project/README.md

 - Are you planing on expanding the system?
   - No. We wanted to implement a more in depth weight gain system but after looking into it we found that it would be to difficult to do what we wanted to do with the current setup of PalWorld and we could not figure out how to make it MP compatible without doing some weird hacks.
 Maybe if an official modding API is released or there are further developments to the PMK that could support the features we wanted I may reevaluate it.

+- Are there plans for the players to also gain weight?
+  - No, not at the moment at least.
+We did evaluate it and think it is possible to do that, but we never got anyone to modify the models for it.
+If some one provides modified player models with the expected shape keys I could look back into it.

 - Why was the project moved to open source?
   - The main reason is development stalled out, mainly with creating new models.
 By open sourcing the project we hope that some development can continue by allowing community members to contribute to the project if they wish.